 - The paper is at least 1,600 words long, not counting the Bibliography/Works Cited.
 This is roughly five full pages, double spaced.
 The paper may be as long as it needs to be, so long as its length is not because the argument is too broad, or because the paper is presenting evidence that is extraneous.

-The final draft of your paper should be posted to the “Paper” page on your website by midnight on December 10, 2019.
+The final draft of your paper should be posted to the “Paper” page on your website by noon on December 14, 2023.